preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 .. image:: secrets-draftable-v7-frame.png

-A default Base Url is added but can be edited if needed.
+A default Base URL is added but can be edited if needed.

 Azure AD SharePoint Sync App
 -------------------------------